fenago/katacoda-scenarios/mastering-ethereum/ethereum-private-network/steps/6/text.md

+Press `Ctrl` + `C` to exit puppeth command prompt.
 To initialize your blockchain, execute the following command:

 `geth --nousb --datadir .ethereum/ init new.json`{{execute}}

 **Note:** You will need to update filenme in above command if you saved it with a differene name.